Monday through Friday, 8 a.m. to 8 p.m.

 What do I do if the printer is out of paper?

-Call down to the Service Desk using the red phone and let them know which printer in what lab is out of paper.
+Call down to the CSE-IT Service Desk using the red phone or by emailing email@example.com to let them know which printer in what lab is out of paper.
 Someone should be up shortly to refill it.

 What do I do if the printer says “Low Toner,” or print quality appears degraded?

-Contact the Service Desk using the red phone to request new toner.
+The printer will still print despite the “low toner” notification, however, if the quality of the prints begins to decrease, contact the CSE-IT Service Desk using the red phone or by emailing firstname.lastname@example.org to request a new toner cartridge.
 Be sure to include the printer name and location.
 During Service Desk hours, new toner should arrive shortly.
 Do not attempt to remove the toner yourself.

 What do I do if there is a printer jam or other malfunction?

 Do not attempt to fix the printer yourself.
-Call or email the email@example.com so that a systems staff member can come fix it.
-Attempting to service it yourself is strictly against departmental policy and can void our warranties; we have had serious damage to printers in the recent past due to this.
+Call from the red lab phone or email the email@example.com so that a CSE-IT staff member can come fix it.
+Attempting to service it yourself is strictly against departmental policy and can void warranties.

 What is the name of the printer in the lab I am in?